 - Interest on all arrears, on top of the daily interest we add arrears interest of (0.8% – your loan daily interest) and at combined maximum rate of 0.8% per day.
 Under no circumstances would we charge more than 0.8% per day.

-- The interest on all arrears is capped at a maximum of 60 days.
+- The interest on all arrears is capped at a maximum of double the capital borrowed.
+This does not include any court charges that may incur due to non-payment.
 Whether the charge is applied (and if so, whether it is later reversed or cancelled) is at the Company’s discretion, giving consideration to your ability to pay, and taking into account your specific circumstances.